Prospective Engineering Students

 What are the majors within the Engineering and Weapons Division (Group 1)?

 So you want to know more about the majors within the Division of Engineering and Weapons (E&W)?
 You have found the right place.
-The E&W Division comprises eight majors:
+The E&W Division comprises nine majors:

 Most of the different majors within the E&W Division have a lot of overlap.
 You can take elective courses from many of the other E&W majors to customize your matrix.